files-community/Website/src/routes/blog/posts/v3-8-1/+page.md

 - Modifying which columns are enabled in the Settings will now automatically update existing tabs.
 Previously, this setting only applied to tabs opened after the change.

+### Release Notes

+- The Release Notes dialog was updated to display changelogs directly from the Files website.
+- Added a new [action](/docs/customize-settings/actions/) to open the Release Notes dialog.
+Previously, the dialog was only accessible during the session immediately following an update.

 ## Fixes

 ### Address Bar